Skip to main contentSkip to content

 Why: some sites want to distinguish indexing, answer-generation use, and training more explicitly.

-This is where Better Robots.txt becomes more than a file editor: it becomes a way to publish a clearer policy surface.
+This is where Better Robots.txt becomes more than a file editor.
+It becomes a policy-publishing workflow.